 If the documentation content is poorly organized, outdated, or hard to navigate, buyers may bounce long before they reach a demo request.
 For every customer that doesn’t find what they need in your docs and calls support, there’s a prospect that doesn’t find what they need and never calls sales.
 In that sense, documentation is as much about acquisition as it is about retention.

-What This Means for CX, Marketing, and Product Teams
+A Unified Strategy for CX, Marketing, and Product

 The traffic split between docs and dotcom isn’t a problem, it’s a signal.
 It tells you that both properties are playing distinct, complementary roles.